Learning is fun!!!

 In Reception, a lot of our learning is done through play.
 Here are a few of the things we do in school to help support our learning.

-We are learning numbers 1-10.
-We need to be able to count from 1-10 and back again.
+- Numbers 1-10: We need to be able to count from 1-10 and back again.
 We do this regularly throughout the day.
+We need to be able to recognise each number too.

 Number songs are fantastic too!
 A few of are favourites are: